Students are expected to be neat, tidy and appropriately dressed for a place of work and study.

 - A bag for PE kit^ – this may be of any fabric but should be large enough to hold all of the PE kit (plastic bags are not acceptable).

-PE shirts, shorts and skorts should be embroidered with student’s name.
+PE shirts, shorts and skorts should be embroidered with student’s initials.

 OPTIONAL